meese-os/meeseOS-manual/src/guide/auth/README.md

 # Authentication Guide

-OS.js provides options for customizing the authentication procedure.
+MeeseOS provides options for customizing the authentication procedure.

 By default the client is set up to automatically log in with a "demo user" account and the server responds to any authentication request successfully.